-Instead, bitcoin is created digitally, by a community of people that anyone could join.
-Bitcoins are ‘mined‘, using computing power in a distributed network.
-This network also processes transactions made with bitcoins, effectively making bitcoin its own payment network.
+Instead, bitcoin is created digitally, by a community of people that anyone can join.
+Bitcoins are ‘mined’, using computing power in a distributed network.
+This network also processes transactions made with the virtual currency, effectively making bitcoin its own payment network.

 That’s right.
 The Bitcoin protocol – the rules that make bitcoin work – say that only 21 million bitcoins can ever be created by miners.
 However, these coins can be divided into smaller parts (the smallest divisible amount is one hundred millionth of a bitcoin and is called a ‘Satoshi’, after the founder of bitcoin).

 What is it based on?